siddharthdivi/siddharthdivi.github.io/_posts/2018-07-24-flake-it-till-you-make-it.md

 <br/>

 :  **_1.
 Student Behavioural Modelling System. (ongoing)_**
 Acquisition of various kinds of data related to the students of a college, to analyze their performance over time, from their freshman year onwards, and also to understand the influence of various factors on their academic and overall performance.
-[Link] [ref1]
+The aim here is to essentially predict the placements of students, i.e. the probability that they'll get placed , if so where , et al. [Link] [ref1]
 <br/>

 :  **_2.
 Breast Cancer Detection System._**